losnappas/text-file-terminal/README.md

 }

 start-pty

-# Or hit <s-ret> to send whatever is after the matched prompt.
+# Hit <s-ret> to send whatever is after the matched prompt.
+#   -- or --
 # Manually send keys.
 send-to-pty 'keys'
 ```